 A-line dresses feature a snug top that accentuates the waist and the bust and a flared skirt that widens towards the bottom.
 It's probably the most used and the most versatile style, as it can work with pretty much any neckline, veil, and train.
 It looks great on pear-shaped bodies, distracting the attention from the hips and bottom to the waist, decollete, and neck.
 A-line dresses are also great for adding a bit of extra height, as you can easily sneak some high heels under those extra inches of fabric without it being too noticeable.

 2. Ball Gown

-The Empire, also known as Josephine, is a high-waist dress with a long, free-fitting skirt.
+The empire style, also known as Josephine, is a high-waist dress with a long, free-fitting skirt.
 This shape is perfect for brides who are a bit conscious about their waist or hips, as it brings all the attention towards the decollete and the neckline.
-Perfect for apple and rectangular body shapes, the Empire is also not as restricting as a ball gown or an A-line, allowing more freedom of movement.
+Perfect for apple and rectangular body shapes, the empire is also not as restricting as a ball gown or an A-line, allowing more freedom of movement.

-A column dress has a slim and snug fit from the neckline to the hem.
-Some can have a bit of flare from the knees down, but not as much as a Mermaid.
+A sheath wedding dress (also known as a column wedding dress) has a slim and snug fit from the neckline to the hem.
+Some can have a bit of flare from the knees down, but not as much as a mermaid.
 It looks great on tall, slim bodies, and it can be very versatile when it comes to necklines and textures.

 1. Square neckline